feth/monologue/README.rst

 - Handle other streams than sys.stdout
     If progress dots are to be printed on random streams, the handling of newlines may be a little tricky.
+    A workaround is that the dev uses separate loggers (different names) if they intend to log to files and show progress.
 - Lazy string formatting
     take advantage of this feature from logging (with a keyword)
 - Color_?